 Now that we have Elasticsearch and Kibana configured, let's send some data its way.
 In this tutorial, we will use Metricbeat for this purpose.

-Metricbeat collects all kinds of metrics from your system and ships them to your Elasticsearch or Logstash instance.
+Metricbeat collects various kinds of metrics from your system and ships them to your Elasticsearch deployment.
 It runs as a Binary file, so you will have to download the correct file for your operating system.
-Visit the to Metricbeat download page, download the correct binary for your OS, and then unpack it.

 Open metricbeat.yml with your favorite code editor.